facebookresearch/ActivityNet-Entities/README.md

 Here are download links to region features on the public Train/Val/Test [splits](https://dl.fbaipublicfiles.com/ActivityNet-Entities/ActivityNet-Entities/fc6_feat_100rois.tar.gz) and the **hidden** Test [split](https://dl.fbaipublicfiles.com/ActivityNet-Entities/ActivityNet-Entities/fc6_feat_100rois_hidden_test.tar.gz).
 The region coordinates for all splits are [here](https://dl.fbaipublicfiles.com/ActivityNet-Entities/ActivityNet-Entities/anet_detection_vg_fc6_feat_100rois.h5).

 Note that feature files are saved as individual *.npy files for legacy reasons.
 Consider merging them into batched *.h5 files (say 10-100) to speed up the data loading.

-The pre-extracted frames (10 per segment) are available on request.
-Please email [Luowei](mailto:luozhou@umich.edu) for details.

 ### Evaluation metrics
 Due to the sparsity of the annotation, we request all participants to submit the localization results on all object categories appearing in the target sentence on all 10 sampled frames.
 Only the prediction at the same frame as the GT annotation will be assessed and compared against the human annotation to determine the correctness (>50% IoU indicates correct and otherwise incorrect).
 Localization accuracy is computed per object category and then averaged by the number of unique object categories.